Helping Clients Build Welcoming Workplaces: Benefits That Better Support Black Employees

 Black History Month offers brokers an opportunity to review how to further help clients support their Black employees.
-Unfortunately, racial inequalities exist in the healthcare system and in the possession of wealth in the U.S. However, brokers can help close these gaps by aligning employers with the right benefits to improve the lives of historically marginalized staff.
+While racial inequalities exist in the healthcare system and the possession of wealth in the U.S., brokers can help close these gaps by aligning employers with the right benefits to improve the lives of historically marginalized staff.

 An unequal healthcare experience